 The Company's unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP") for the interim financial information and with instructions to Form 10-Q and Article 10 of Regulation S-X. The unaudited condensed consolidated financial statements include the accounts of all subsidiaries in which the Company holds a controlling financial interest as of the financial statement date.
 All intercompany transactions have been eliminated in consolidation.
 However, in the opinion of the management of the Company, all adjustments necessary for a fair presentation of the financial position and operating results have been included in these statements.
-These unaudited condensed consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2021, as filed with the SEC on September 25, 2020.
-Operating results for the six months ended December 31, 2021 are not necessarily indicative of the results that may be expected for any subsequent quarters or for the fiscal year ending June 30, 2022.
+These unaudited condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2022, as filed with the SEC on October 7, 2022.
+Operating results for the three months ended September 30, 2022 are not necessarily indicative of the results that may be expected for any subsequent quarters or for the fiscal year ending June 30, 2023.